fernandoacauan/acauan/README.md

 ### 👨‍💻 About me

 😉 I'm an junior programmer specializing in .NET (C#, ASP.NET MVC), MS SQL Server, and JavaScript frameworks ( React, Angular).
-I have some experience in developing **desktop applications** (Windows Forms,WPF and ConsoleApp).
+I have some experience in developing **desktop applications** (Windows Forms, WPF and ConsoleApp).
 I'm also learning **web development**.

 ### 🥋 Programming languages